benjamin-robertson/applocker/README.md

 ### Via Puppet manifest

-Applocker module since 1.0.0 includes a Puppet class to install the xml-simple gem into your Puppet infrastructure.
+Applocker module since 1.0.0 includes a Puppet class to install the xml-simple gem on your Puppet infrastructure.

 1. Within the PE console, navigate to "Node Groups".
 1. Locate the "PE Infrastructure Agent" node group and click into it. **Hint:** its under "All Nodes\PE Infrastructure\PE Agent".
 1. Under the classes tab, add the class "applocker::primary::gem_installer".
 Commit the change.
 1. Run Puppet on every PE infrastructure component. **Note:** This will restart the pe-puppetserver.